LBNL-UCB-STI/beam/docs/developers.rst

     ride-hail-waiting-time,
     ride-hail-waiting-time-map,
     ride-hail-trip-distance,
-    ride-hail-inquiry-served (graph does not added to a grafana dashboard), ride-hail-allocation-reserved (graph does not added to a grafana dashboard)
+    ride-hail-inquiry-served (graph is not added to a grafana dashboard), ride-hail-allocation-reserved (graph is not added to a grafana dashboard)

 **New metrics**